-Did you know that you're limited to just six (6) transfers into and out of a savings account each billing cycle?
+Did you know that you're limited to just six (6) transfers out of a savings account each billing cycle?

 If you go over, you could get in trouble.
 Most banks will even fine you.

 Bank of America calls it a Withdrawal Limit Fee and will ding you $10 for each withdrawal or transfer above six (limited to $60).
 Unless you have a minimum daily balance of an amount that varies with each savings account type.
 Their Regular Savings requires a minimum daily balance of $20,000 to avoid this fee. (fee schedule, it's on page 4)